22388o/PorticoExchange-client/docs/lifecycle.md

 2. `minerfee.paid`: only if the instance requires prepaying miner fees (our official instance do not) or the Reverse Swap enabled the Ethereum prepay miner fee; event is sent when the miner fee invoice is paid
 3. `transaction.mempool`: the lockup transaction is found in the mempool which will happen after the user pay the hold invoice
 4. `transaction.confirmed`: the lockup transaction is included in a block.
 This status can and will be skipped if the user wants to accept a 0-conf transaction
-5. `invoice.settled`: the transaction claiming the onchain coins was broadcasted and Boltz received the offchain coins
+5. `invoice.settled`: the transaction claiming the onchain coins was broadcasted and Portico received the offchain coins

 The status update `invoice.expired` is sent when the invoice(s) of Portic expire and pending HTLCs are cancelled.